Best AI Monitoring Workflow for Product Managers

 Classify5 minLabel each: capability jump, breaking change, or pattern

-Decide one action5 minOne follow-up: prototype, benchmark, or validate with users
+Decide / document5 minOne follow-up: prototype, benchmark, validate with users, or watch

 From signal to roadmap ticket: the full PM flow